 This guest blog post is by Ash Vardanian , founder of Unum .
 He's focused on building high-performance computing and storage systems as part of the open-source Unum Cloud project .

-Recently, the four of us, Ash Vardanian (@ashvardanian ), Evan Ovadia (@verdagon ), Daniel Lemiere (@lemire ), and Chris Lattner (@clattner_llvm ) talked about what's holding developers back from effectively using hyper-scalar operations more, and how we can create better abstractions for writing optimal software.
+Recently, the four of us, Ash Vardanian (@ashvardanian ), Evan Ovadia (@verdagon ), Daniel Lemiere (@lemire ), and Chris Lattner (@clattner_llvm ) talked about what's holding developers back from effectively using super-scalar operations more, and how we can create better abstractions for writing optimal software for CPUs.

 Simplified example of measuring embedding distance.
 Adapted from Samuel Partee Cosine similarity can be expressed with this trivial Python code snippet, which takes the dot product of two vectors normalized by the length of the vectors: